-Although TO is a relative young research field, there is consensus in the community about the capital relevance of the correlation among problems, particularly in multitasking \cite{gupta2015multifactorial}.
-The exploitation of these interrelationships is paramount for positively capitalize the transfer of valuable knowledge over the search \cite{zhou2018study}.
-Several influential works have been recently published analyzing this issue.
-Some of these studies introduce alternatives for properly analyzing and quantifying the similarities among optimization tasks and problems \cite{gupta2016landscape}.
-Nevertheless, in many practical circumstances and scenarios it cannot be guaranteed that all problems are strictly related to each other.
-When no such synergies exist, the share of genetic material between unrelated tasks usually leads to performance downturns (\textit{negative transfer}, \cite{bali2019multifactorial}).
-This phenomenon has been reported in recent works as the main pitfall of multitasking approaches, being a common challenge in the modeling of new solving schemes \cite{zhang2019multi,zhou2020toward}.
+Although TO is a relatively young research field, there is consensus in the community regarding the capital relevance of the correlation among problems, particularly in multitasking \cite{gupta2015multifactorial}.
+The exploitation of these interrelationships is paramount to positively capitalize the transfer of valuable knowledge during the search \cite{zhou2018study}.
+Several influential studies have been published recently that analyze this issue.
+Some of these studies introduce alternatives that properly quantify the similarities among optimization tasks and problems \cite{gupta2016landscape}.
+Nevertheless, in many practical circumstances and scenarios all problems cannot be guaranteed to be strictly related to each other.
+When no such synergies exist, sharing genetic material between unrelated tasks usually leads to performance downturns (\textit{negative transfer}, \cite{bali2019multifactorial}).
+This phenomenon has been reported in recent studies as the main pitfall of multitasking approaches, as it is a common challenge in the modeling of new solving schemes.
 In this context, the Multifactorial Evolutionary Algorithm II (MFEA-II, \cite{bali2019multifactorial}) incorporates adaptive mechanisms for dynamically learning how much knowledge should be transferred across different problems.
 As occurred with MFEA in the past, MFEA-II has emerged as a baseline of new adaptive TO schemes, introducing new algorithmic ingredients that make its search resilient against negative information transfer.